mattdesl/tendril-webtoy-blog-post/README.md

 <center><img src="https://raw.githubusercontent.com/mattdesl/tendril-webtoy-blog-post/master/images/p1.png?token=ABUdg4aT2YpdBU47E1Bqu_QfCR5FMTzDks5auSR6wA%3D%3D" width="50%" /></center>

 To extrude each leaf, you walk along the curve at regular intervals, determine the perpendicular normal of the curve at that position, and then scale & rotate the normal by some function so that it "feathers" outward like a leaf might.
+In my final experience, I used a mitered normal where segments join, rather than just a perpendicular normal for each segment.

 <center><img src="https://raw.githubusercontent.com/mattdesl/tendril-webtoy-blog-post/master/images/p3.png?token=ABUdg24UCcLkZNAHI34Av_OViTObq82Iks5auSSDwA%3D%3D" width="50%" /></center>